Nursing Program Requirements

 The nursing program requires 60 credits of liberal arts and sciences courses and 60 credits of nursing courses, as outlined below.
 There is no minor in nursing.

-For students majoring in nursing in the traditional undergraduate program, all courses listed as required nursing courses (NURS) are used in the determination of the grade point average in the major.
+All courses listed as required nursing courses (NURS) are used in the determination of the grade point average in the major.

 Required Liberal Arts/Sciences Courses - 60 credits